 Advocacy is “the act of pleading or arguing in favor of something, such as a cause, idea, or policy.”
 Advocacy can take place in many different ways.

 Advocacy is a key part of the New England Hemophilia Association’s mission.
 In 2016, the New England Bleeding Disorders Advocacy Coalition (NEBDAC) formed to create a collaborative advocacy effort across all six states.
 This is a joint effort between the New England Hemophilia Association (NEHA), Hemophilia Alliance of Maine (HAM), and Connecticut Hemophilia Society (CHS).

-As a result of the COVID-19 public health emergency, many of our in-person advocacy events were adjusted.
-While these current conditions limit us from meeting face-to-face, our advocacy work must continue.
+As a result of the COVID-19 public health emergency, many of our in-person advocacy events were transitioned to a virtual setting.
+While these current conditions limited us from meeting face-to-face, our advocacy work must continue.

 Types of Advocacy

 - Legislative Advocacy: Influencing state and federal lawmakers to pass legislation that supports our goals or to oppose legislation that is harmful to our community.
 This includes safe product advocacy.